X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **TYPE: Function**
 **FORMAT: TDATA(&lt;x coordinate&gt;,&lt;y coordinate&gt;)**

-**Action:** The `TDATA`function retrieves the text/tile at the given x/y coordinate.
+**Action:** The `TDATA` function retrieves the text/tile at the given x/y coordinate.
 It works for tiles or text on Layer 1.

-In the default text modes, this can be used to retrieve the character a specific coordinate without needing to calculate the VRAM address for VPEEK.
+In the default text modes, this can be used to retrieve the character a specific coordinate without needing to calculate the VRAM address for [`VPEEK`](#vpeek).

-**EXAMPLE of the TATTR command:**
+**EXAMPLE of the TATTR Function:**

 ```BASIC
 10 REM COPY BUTTERFLY LOGO TO CENTER OF 80X60 SCREEN